-- (i) net profits deriving from the leasing activity or from participation in other SIIQs, SIINQs, Qualifying REIFs, Qualifying SICAFs; and - (ii) total profits available for distribution, according to Italian civil law provisions.
+- i. net profits deriving from the leasing activity or from participation in other SIIQs, SIINQs, Qualifying REIFs, Qualifying SICAFs; and - ii. total profits available for distribution, according to Italian civil law provisions.

-Income is calculated by the SIIQ as IFRS adopter and, therefore, no depreciation of assets is admitted pursuant to IAS 40 (such as increasing profit distribution obligations).
+Income is calculated by the SIIQ as an IFRS adopter, and, therefore, no depreciation of assets is admitted pursuant to IAS 40 (such as increasing profit distribution obligations).

 SIIQs must distribute at least 50% of net capital gains realised on the disposal of real estate properties held for leasing or on the disposal of participations in SIIQs, SIINQs, Qualifying REIFs and Qualifying SICAFs, in the two years subsequent to the disposal.
-Such an obligation has been introduced by Law Decree No. 133/2014.